Jkjake561/web102_prework/README.md

 ## Notes

-getting use to c# and javascript
+getting re-aquinted with to c# and javascript

 ## License